Aerospace Engineering MEng

 Our excellent ‘student voice’ is consistently recognised and rated highly in the National Student Survey (NSS).
 Students are encouraged to be involved and have a say in their own education and to work together with staff to improve their aerospace engineering programmes.

-With an integrated masters, launch your career with this four year masters degree in aerospace engineering – gaining an advanced understanding of essential theories, and hands-on practice building and flying aircraft.
+Launch your career with this four-year masters degree in aerospace engineering – gaining an advanced understanding of essential theories, and hands-on practice building and flying air systems.

 Years one to three of this course follow the curriculum of our MEng.
 Working with our leading academics, you’ll learn about propulsion, instrumentation, the computation and design of aerodynamics and aircraft control.